What is Exercise Science?

 • Experiential learning in professional settings through internships

-Graduates of our program have the foundational knowledge and skills for advanced study and professional advancement.
-These skills include, but are not limited to, written and verbal communication; critical thinking and problem solving; active discovery and reflection; and application of theory to practice.
+Our graduates have the foundational knowledge and skills for advanced study and professional advancement.
+Our program develops written and verbal communication; critical thinking and problem solving; active discovery and reflection; application of theory to practice; and other valuable skills.